pypr/pysph/docs/source/tutorial/circular_patch.rst

 would create a :py:class:`ParticleArray`, representing a uniform distribution of particles on a Cartesian lattice in 2D using the helper function :py:func:`get_particle_array` in the **base** subpackage.
+The :py:func:`get_particle_array_wcsph` is a special version of this suited to weakly-compressible formulations.

 .. note::

    **ParticleArrays** in PySPH use *flattened* or one-dimensional arrays.

 The :py:class:`ParticleArray` is highly convenient, supporting methods for insertions, deletions and concatenations.
-In the `get_circular_patch` function, we use this convenience to remove a list of particles that fall outside a circular region:
+In the ``create_particles`` function, we use this convenience to remove a list of particles that fall outside a circular region:

 .. code-block:: python

-   pa.remove_particles(la)
+   pa.remove_particles(indices)

 .. py:currentmodule:: pyzoltan.core.carray

-where, a list of indices is provided in the form of a :py:class:`LongArray` which, as the name suggests, is an array of 64 bit integers.
+where, a list of indices is provided.
+One could also provide the indices in the form of a :py:class:`LongArray` which, as the name suggests, is an array of 64 bit integers.

 .. note::